PierfrancescoSoffritti/handy/README.md

 Using the `convexityDefects` function, we get all the defects of the contour and we save them in another array.
 These are the lowest points between one finger and the other.
 We can use the two arrays to make assumptions about the number of lifted fingers in the image.

 `convexityDefects` usually returns more points than we need, therefore we have to filter them.
-We filter them based on their distance from the center of the bounding rectangle (which approximately corresponds to the center of the hand), so that we keep only the lowest points between each finger.
+We filter them based on their distance from the center of the bounding rectangle (which approximately corresponds to the center of the hand), so that only the lowest points between each finger are kept.
 In order to make this process scale invariant, we use the height of the bounding rectangle as reference.

 Both arrays (farthest points from the convex hull and closest points to the convex hull) are then filtered again, we need exactly one point for each finger tip and one point between each finger.
 To do that all points are averaged using a chosen neighborhood: for each point, all the points within a certain distance are averaged to a single point.